elastic/kibana/docs/development/plugins/kibana_utils/common/state_containers/kibana-plugin-plugins-kibana_utils-common-state_containers.usecontainerstate.md

 ## useContainerState variable

-Returns the latest state of a [StateContainer](./kibana-plugin-plugins-kibana_utils-common-state_containers.statecontainer.md)<!-- -->.
+React hooks that returns the latest state of a [StateContainer](./kibana-plugin-plugins-kibana_utils-common-state_containers.statecontainer.md)<!-- -->.

 <b>Signature:</b>